whiskeyjimbo/CheckMate/README.md

   - `protocol`: One of: TCP, HTTP, SMTP, DNS
   - `interval`: Check frequency (e.g., "30s", "1m")
   - `tags`: Additional tags specific to this check
+  - `ruleMode`: Override group's rule mode for this specific check
 - `ruleMode`: How rules are evaluated for this group (optional)
   - `all`: Only fire rules when all hosts are down (default)
   - `any`: Fire rules when any host in the group is down